Weak solutions to the Navier-Stokes inequality with arbitrary energy profiles: Proof of Theorem

-We first focus on the case when $e(t)$ is not continuous.
-Since $e(t)$ is not increasing, it has $M\leq \lceil 3e(0)/\varepsilon \rceil$ jumps by at least $\varepsilon/3$, where $\lceil w \rceil$ stands for the smallest integer larger or equal $w\in \RR$.
-One can modify Lemma \ref{lem_modification_of_e} to be able to assume that $e$ in Theorem \ref{thm_main} is piecewise smooth with $(e(t)^2)'\leq \zeta$, and have $M$ jumps.
+Since $e(t)$ is nonincreasing, it has $M\leq \lceil 3e(0)/\varepsilon \rceil$ jumps by at least $\varepsilon/3$, where $\lceil w \rceil$ stands for the smallest integer larger or equal $w\in \RR$.
+One can modify Lemma \ref{lem_modification_of_e} to be able to assume that $e$ in Theorem \ref{thm_main} is piecewise smooth with $(e(t)^2)'\leq -\zeta$, and has at most $M$ jumps.
 For such $e$ Theorem \ref{thm_main} remains valid, by incorporating the jumps into the the choice of $t_k$'s (so that, in particular, the cardinality of $\{ t_k \}$ would be $M+K$, rather than $K$).
-Corollary \ref{thm_cor_main} then follows in the same way as Theorem \ref{thm_main}.
+The proof then follows in the same way as above.